Dhanush7-tech/collegebot/README.md

 CollegeBot is an intelligent chatbot that helps students explore courses and colleges based on their academic profile.

+🔄 How CollegeBot Works

+CollegeBot is designed to feel like a guided conversation, helping students make informed academic decisions step by step.

+💬 Step-by-Step Experience

+👋 Warm Welcome
+The chatbot greets the user and starts an interactive session.

+🧑 Getting to Know You
+Basic details are collected to personalize the experience.

+📊 Understanding Your Performance
+The bot analyzes your academic marks and categorizes your profile.

+🎓 Explore Your Streams
+Available streams like Engineering, Medical, Pharmacy, Law, and more are presented.

+📌 Choose Your Path
+You select the stream that matches your interest.

+📋 Smart Options Menu
+The chatbot offers flexible choices:
+- 🎯 Course recommendations
+- 🏫 College suggestions
+- 🔗 Course + College combinations
+- 📖 Detailed college insights

+🔍 *Personalized Guidance*
+Based on your inputs, CollegeBot provides tailored results:
+- Best-fit courses
+- Suitable colleges
+- Detailed information

+🚪 *Exit Anytime*
+You can end the conversation whenever you’re done exploring.

+---

+#🔁 Interaction Flow

+👤 User starts conversation
+        ↓
+👋 Greeting & Basic Details
+        ↓
+📊 Academic Analysis (Marks)
+        ↓
+🎓 Stream Selection
+        ↓
+📋 Smart Menu Options
+        ↓
+🔍 Results (Courses / Colleges / Details)
+        ↓
+🚪 Exit

 ---

 ## 🚀 Features